Maniac (Girlicious song)

 "Maniac" is a song performed by American girl group Girlicious.
-Released as the second single from their second album, Rebuilt.
-It officially impacted Canadian radio on March 23, 2010.
-It was released to iTunes Canada on April 6, 2010, and reached #74 on the Canadian Hot 100.
-It performed best on the Serbian Top 50 singles, where it charted for eleven weeks and reached #11.
+It was released as the second single from their second studio album, Rebuilt (2010).
+It was digitally released on April 6, 2010, and reached number 74 on the Canadian Hot 100.

-Writing and inspiration
+Composition

-"Maniac" was written by Brent Paschke, Drew Ryan Scott & Joacim Persson.
+"Maniac" was written by Brent Paschke, Drew Ryan Scott and Joacim Persson.
 Natalie Mejia explained the main concept behind the song saying, "It is just about a love that kind of drives you crazy.
 You know how love can be.
 It is a universal law".
 Nichole Cordova later added, "We've all been through that crazy love, so that's what the song is about."

-Performance
+Live performances

-The single was performed for the first time on March 12 at CHUM FM FanFest 2010.
-On 4 June 2010, they performed the single at Toronto Pride.
+The single was performed for the first time on March 12, 2010, at CHUM FM FanFest 2010.
+On June 4, they performed the single at Toronto Pride.

 Release

-On March 22, 2010 a 1:30 clip of the song premiered on the girl's official website and Myspace.
+On March 22, 2010, a 1:30 snippet of the song premiered on Girlicious' official website and MySpace.
+The single was digitally released on April 6, 2010.

-A day later on March 23, 2010 the song was sent to top 40 Canadian radio stations for mainstream radio play.
-The single was digitally released to iTunes Canada on April 6, 2010.

-Chart performance

-On the week of May 25, 2010 "Maniac" entered and peaked on the Canadian Hot 100 at number seventy-four.
-It remained on the chart for two weeks.
-On the Serbian Top 50 singles, the song charted for eleven weeks and reached a peak of number eleven.

-On Portal PopLine MTV Brazil, the "Maniac" video became the most requested and watched video ever, with more than 200 000 views.

 Music video

 Background

-The music video for "Maniac" was shot on April 6, 2010 in East Los Angeles, California at the Linda Vista Community Hospital.
+The music video for "Maniac" was shot on April 6, 2010, in East Los Angeles, California at the Linda Vista Community Hospital.
 The video was directed by Kyle Davison.
 It premiered on May 4, 2010.
 The girls were featured in a special "On Set" with Much Music where the video initially premiered.
 While shooting the "On Set" the girls explained the main concept behind the video, "Basically were the patients, [...] we act as if were insane, mad women.
 It's new, it's exciting, it's something we haven't done yet."
+On the Brazilian site POPline, it became the most requested and watched video ever, with more than 200,000 views.
+This was the last music video to feature the group before their disbandment in 2011.